firebase/flutterfire/packages/flutterfire_ui/README.md

 }
 ```

-Learn more in [Integrating your first screen section](https://firebase.flutter.dev/docs/ui/auth/integrating-your-first-screen) of the documentation
+Learn more in the [Integrating your first screen section](https://firebase.flutter.dev/docs/ui/auth/integrating-your-first-screen) of the documentation

 ## Issues and feedback